Senators seek limits on some facial-recognition use by police, energizing surveillance technology debate

 Local, state and federal law enforcement agencies have tapped private databases that gather and bundle millions of location records, pulled from a set of smartphone apps on people’s phones, effectively transforming a system designed for online marketers into an evidence-gathering system for government investigation.

 Getting such data from tech and cellphone companies traditionally requires a court order.
-But the lack of regulation has allowed police to pay data brokers for such information outright.
+But the lack of regulation has allowed police to pay data brokers for such information without having to explain the need for the information to a judge.

 Investigators also have used Clearview AI to match the faces of suspects caught on camera to images pulled from social media, including in the Capitol riot investigation of Jan.
 6. Traditional facial recognition systems only compare photos to official photos from driver’s licenses, passports or jail mug shots.